Muggyfox1/Kid-Quote-Book-API/README.md

 #### To update from the other persons phone:
 1. Press "Check for Update"
-  a.
-If an update is available you will then have the option to download the update.
+- If an update is available you will then have the option to download the update.
 Otherwise the button will disappear.
 2. Press "Download Updated Book"

 # Data Directory 📂